 “This should be welcomed,” Putin said before saying “goodbye” to reporters in Ukrainian.

-Observers are closely watching for signs of a thaw in ties between Russia and Ukraine after a comedian with no political experience, Volodymyr Zelensky, has just won a landslide victory in presidential elections in Ukraine.
+Observers are closely watching for signs of a thaw in ties between Russia and Ukraine after a comedian with no political experience, Volodymyr Zelenskiy, has just won a landslide victory in presidential elections in Ukraine.

 Last week, Putin signed a decree allowing people living in breakaway regions of eastern Ukraine to receive a Russian passport within three months of applying for one.

 Kiev and the West have condemned the decree, saying Putin is seeking to further destabilize Ukraine, while critics at home say the move will be a major burden for the already-struggling Russian economy.

 In 2014, Moscow annexed Crimea and moved to support Russian-speaking separatists in eastern Ukraine.

 Some in Kiev and the West worry that Moscow’s offer of citizenship to Ukrainians will give the Kremlin a justification to move troops across the border under the pretext of protecting the interests of Russian nationals.

 Zelenskiy, in response, has pledged to grant Ukrainian citizenship to Russians who “suffer” under Kremlin rule.